ch2i/LoraGW-Setup/README.md

 That's it, reboot your gateway and all should be working fine.
 If you are using PI Zero [shield](https://github.com/hallard/RAK831-Zero), the 2 LED should be blinking green when all is running correctly.

 ## Shutdown
-You can press (and let it pressed) the switch push button led well become RED anf after 2s start blink in blue.
+You can press (and let it pressed) the switch push button, leds well become RED anf after 2s start blink in blue.
 If you release button when they blink blue, the Pi will initiate a shutdown.
 So let it 30s before removing power.

-If you have a raspberry PI 3 with this [IC880A shield](https://github.com/ch2i/iC880A-Raspberry-PI), and if you modded the `/boot/config.txt` file with following lines added into
+If you have a raspberry PI with this [IC880A shield](https://github.com/ch2i/iC880A-Raspberry-PI), and if you modded the `/boot/config.txt` file with following lines added into:

 ```
-# Set Activity LED to GPIO4
-dtoverlay=pi3-act-led,gpio=4

 # When system if Halted/OFF Light Green LED
 dtoverlay=gpio-poweroff,gpiopin=24
 ```
-then the Green LED (gpio24) will stay lighted when you can remove the power of the gateway.
+then the Green LED (gpio24) will stay on when you can remove the power of the gateway.
 It's really a great indicator.

 ## Detailled information